-Sahiwal cattle are long, fleshy and heavy with symmetrical body and loose skin, when compared with Red Sindhi which it closely resembles.
+Sahiwal cattle are long, fleshy and heavy with the symmetrical body and loose skin when compared with Red Sindhi which it closely resembles.
 The mature weight of cows is around 340–400 kg and of bulls up to 700 kg.
-They are colored reddish dunn or pale red, sometimes flashed with white patches.
+They are colored reddish Dunn or pale red, sometimes flashed with white patches.
 Muzzle and eyelashes are light in color.
-The skin color ranges from reddish brown through to more predominant red, with varying amounts of white on the neck, and the underline.
-In males color darkens towards extremities, such as head, legs and tail.
-The bulls have a large, massive hump which frequently falls to one side.
+The skin color ranges from reddish-brown through to more predominant red, with varying amounts of white on the neck, and the underline.
+In males, color darkens towards extremities, such as head, legs, and tail.
+The bulls have a large, massive hump that frequently falls to one side.
 The height at withers is around 136 whereas the female height averages 120 cm.
 These animals have small heads with long, narrow faces from which emerge short and somewhat horizontal horns, which grow longer and curve upwards and inwards in bullocks.
-In cows horns are very short, thick and loose.
+In cows, horns are very short, thick and loose.
 Legs are sturdy and long with well-shaped hooves.
 The tail is thin and short.
-In cows the udder is well developed with prominent teats.
+In cows, the udder is well developed with prominent teats.
 Compared to other Zebu breed cows these have comparatively smooth milk let down even when calves are weaned very early.
 This is because of selection over many years.
 The cows have large, sometimes pendulous udders and big teats.
 The sheath is quite pendulous and the dewlap is also large and heavy.
 Males are usually lethargic in work and are considered slow breeders.

-Global distribution: Sahiwal is considered best dairy breed of the Indian subcontinent.
-Desirable characters like high productivity, heat tolerance, tick resistance, resistant to internal parasites and efficient feed conversion led to spread of this breed internationally.
-The Sahiwal breed arrived in Australia via New Guinea in early 1950s where it was initially used as dual-purpose breed.
-It played valuable role in development of two Australian tropical dairy breeds, the ‘Australian Milking Zebu (AMZ)’ and the ‘Australian Friesian Sahiwal (AFS)’.
+Sahiwal is considered the best dairy breed of the Indian subcontinent.
+Desirable characters like high productivity, heat tolerance, tick resistance, resistant to internal parasites and efficient feed conversion led to the spread of this breed internationally.
+The Sahiwal breed arrived in Australia via New Guinea in the early 1950s where it was initially used as a dual-purpose breed.
+It played a valuable role in the development of two Australian tropical dairy breeds, the ‘Australian Milking Zebu (AMZ)’ and the ‘Australian Friesian Sahiwal (AFS)’.
 Sahiwal cattle are now predominantly used in Australia for beef production, as crossing high-grade Sahiwal sires with European breeds produced a carcass of lean quality with desirable fat cover.
-The contribution and adaptability of Sahiwal in rural development is well documented in Kenya, Sri Lanka, Jamaica, Guyana, Burundi, Somalia, Sierra Leone, Nigeria and several ecological zones of Africa, the West Indies and many Latin American countries.
+The contribution and adaptability of Sahiwal in rural development are well documented in Kenya, Sri Lanka, Jamaica, Guyana, Burundi, Somalia, Sierra Leone, Nigeria and several ecological zones of Africa, the West Indies, and many Latin American countries.
 A new breed called ‘Jamaica Hope’ has been evolved using Sahiwal x Jersey crossbreds.

 Amongst Zebu, Sahiwal has a distinction of being the highest milk producer, followed by Red Sindhi and Butana breeds.
 Cows average 2270 kg of milk during a lactation while suckling a calf.
-On an average in India lactation yields in Sahiwal cows has been reported to range between 1400 – 2500 kg have been recorded with lactation length spanning 260-300 days.
-In India and Pakistan shorter lactation length between 70-200 days have been reported to be a common problem with this breed.
+On average in India lactation yields in Sahiwal cows has ng 260-300 days.
+In India and Pakistan, shorter lactation lengths between 70-200 days have been reported to range between 1400 – 2500 kg have been recorded with lactations ng 260-300 days.
+In India and Pakistan, shorter lactation length between 70-200 days has length spannieported to be a common problem with this breed.
 The age at first calving ranges from 37 to 48 months and the calving interval from 430 to 580 days.
 In Pakistani Sahiwal age at first calving and calving intervals have been reported to be around 37 to 45 months and 390 to 490 days, respectively.